-UNMC only accepts electronic transcripts from Credentials Solutions and Parchment.
-If your school does not offer either of these services, your transcript must be sent by mail.
+UNMC only accepts electronic transcripts from Credentials Solutions, Parchment, and National Student Clearinghouse.
+If your school does not offer any of these services, your transcript must be sent by mail.

-If your school requires that you use a service other than Credentials Solutions or Parchment, you should ask that service to mail the transcripts instead of sending them electronically.
-Since you cannot include the Transcript Request Form, you should include your full UNMC ID number when entering the UNMC mailing address.
+If your school requires that you use a service other than Credentials Solutions, Parchment, or National Student Clearinghouse, you should ask that service to mail the transcripts instead of sending them electronically.
+Since you cannot include the Transcript ID Form, you should include your full UNMC ID number when entering the UNMC mailing address.

 Please note that use of these services does not expedite the processing of transcripts.